hyunsupul/aesop-core/README.txt

 = 1.5 =
 * NEW - Welcome screen on plugin activation
 * FIX - Blank map tiles with new Mapbox IDs.
 Mapbox changed things and now requires a public key for the map tiles.
 We're using our public key, but have introduced a filter should you need to change this.
 On this update, we've changed our mapbox id, and have written an upgrade script that will ensure you have a smooth transition in this update
+* FIX - The document component css class has been renamed!
+This was inevitable.
+It was mis-labeled as docmument component from day one, so we've fixed it to the proper spelling, of "document" component

 = 1.4.2 =
 * NEW - Compatibility with Lasso - our soon to be released front-end editor add-on